 What about Culture?

 In a previous post, I have extensively spoken about how Digital Transformation is essentially a culture change.
 So far we have instead mentioned specifically the more “hard” building blocks of organisation desig.
 Why?

 The approach is not different.
-Culture is an element that permeates and transcends the Building Blocks of our organisation, same way as Leadership enables consistency between the components.
-I have tried to illustrate my thinking through the model I have created as an Organisation Evolution Framework.
+Culture is an element that permeates and transcends all the Building Blocks of our organisation, same way as Leadership enables consistency among its components.
+This is visible through the illustration we have already seen of the Organisation Evolution Framework.

-Culture sits behind all of the building blocks of the organisation.
-Many of the cultural artefacts (like core assumptions and patterns) are often linked to the Business Model.
-But it is difficult to find a one-to-one correlation between all of these items.
-Leadership is what should continuously focus on the constant alignment between the different Building Blocks.
+Culture sits behind and supports all of the building blocks.
+Many of the cultural artefacts (like core assumptions and behavioral patterns) are often influenced by the Business Model.
+But it is difficult to find a one-to-one correlation across all of these items.
+Leadership is what we should continuously focus in creating an intentional alignment of the different Building Blocks.
 Digital Transformation is about finding coherence and consistency between these building blocks, to truly enable a new way of thinking and working.
-As we have seen, however, this consistency needs to be the result of the dynamic tension, not a static status which ultimately hinders innovation.
+As we have seen, however, this consistency needs to be the result of dynamic tensions, not a static status which ultimately hinders innovation.
 Finally, there is the territory where the border between the organisation and the market sits: this is the Ecosystem of network and relationship that each organisation creates.
 If the organisation has defined a Purpose, this element would sit at the crossroad of Culture and the Ecosystem and would work as an “attractor” for all the building blocks, similar to the Magnetic North.

-Does this mean that any Change programme needs to touch all of the different parts?
-No: we need just to ensure we always consider dependencies and influences, and coherently decide the items that we want to intentionally change for good, and those where emergent features are fine to develop on their own.
+Does this mean that any Digital Transformation programme needs to touch all of the different organisation components?
+No: but we need to ensure we always consider dependencies and influences, and coherently decide the items that we want to intentionally change for good, and those where emergent features are fine to develop on their own.

 A new definition of Digital Transformation.